City-of-Helsinki/helfi-hakuvahti/documentation/statistics-testing.md

 ## Environment notes

 - **Restart the app container after changing code.** `node --watch` does not observe host file edits through the bind mount on macOS, so `docker compose restart app` is needed or the previous code is still serving.
-- **`hav:test-statistics` is safe in any environment.** It writes only its own documents under reserved site ids that match no configuration, and removes them even when a check fails.
 - **Counters exist only from the moment the instrumentation is deployed.** Nothing reconstructs churn for earlier periods, because a deleted subscription leaves no trace.